This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 - `Pre-heat oven to 350oF/180oC.
 Spray a 9×13 baking pan with non-stick cooking spray and set aside.

-- Make the shortbread crust: In a mixing bowl, whisk together the flour and sugar.
-Then using a pastry blender or your hands, cut the butter into the mixture until it resembles coarse crumbs.
+- In a mixing bowl, whisk together the flour, sugar and salt.
+Add the softened butter and cut in using a pastry blender or your hands until it resembles coarse crumbs.
 Then press into the bottom of the your 9×13 pan.
 You can use the bottom of a dry measuring cup to press the mixture into the pan or just use your fingertips.
+2 cups (240 g) all purpose flour 1/2 cup (100 g) white granulated sugar 1/2 teaspoon salt 1 cup (2 sticks, 226 g) unsalted butter

 - Bake the crust for about 20 minutes.

 - Meanwhile, while the crust is baking prepare the filling.
-In the same bowl, whisk together all the filling ingredients.
+In a large bowl, whisk together sugar and flour.
+2 1/4 cups (450 g) granulated white sugar 1/2 cup (60 g) all purpose flour

 - When the crust is done, remove from the oven.
 Immediately pour the lemon filling over the hot crust.
-Then return to the oven again for another 20 minutes or until the filling is set.
+Then return to the oven again for another 25 minutes or until the filling is set.ย

 - Immediately dust the top of the lemon bars with powdered sugar.
 Allow the bars to cool completely and set up in your refrigerator (usually about 2 hours).
 Then cut into bars and serve.